 Electromagnetic-type objects are 'compact' objects, being well contained within a single trigger tower (5×5 ECAL crystals).
-Furthermore their size in η is even more tightly constrained, being typically just two crystals wideiii, whilst the extent in φ is larger (typically 5 crystals) due to bremsstrahlung and the dispersive effect of the 4T magnetic field on the electromagnetic-shower.
-The ECAL iii due to the small Molière radius (2.2 cm) of lead tungstate crystals are also 26 radiation-lengths in depth, resulting in near-complete longitudinal containment of the shower.
+Furthermore their size in η is even more tightly constrained, being typically just two crystals wideiii, whilst the extent in φ is larger (typically 5 crystals) due to bremsstrahlung, pair-production and the dispersive effect of the 4T magnetic field.
+The ECAL crystals are also 26 radiation-lengths in depth, resulting in near-complete longitudinal containment of the shower.